intershop/intershop-pwa/docs/concepts/cms-integration.md

 ## Introduction

-Intershops REST API contains resources reflecting the aspects of Intershops integrated Content Management System (CMS), i.e.
+The Intershop REST API contains resources reflecting the aspects of Intershop's integrated Content Management System (CMS), i.e.
 Pagelets, Includes, Pages.

 Calling the `/cms` resource will list the available CMS sub resources for the different CMS artifacts.